wasp-lang/wasp/web/docs/auth/overview.md

 Check out these [essentials docs on auth](/docs/essentials/auth#adding-auth-to-the-project) to see an example of usage.

 #### `onAuthSucceededRedirectTo: String`
-The path where a successfully authenticated user will be sent upon successful login/signup.
+The route to which Wasp will send a successfully authenticated after a successful login/signup.
 The default value is `"/"`.

 :::note